Motor drive

-Motor drive is a physical system that includes a motor.
-Adjustable-speed motor drive is a physical system that includes a motor that has multiple operating speeds.
-Variable-speed motor drive is a physical system that includes a motor that is continuously variable in speed.
-If the motor is generating electrical energy rather than using it, the motor drive could be called a generator drive but is often still referred to as a motor drive.
+Motor drive is an electrical system that includes a motor.
+An adjustable-speed motor drive is a motor drive that has multiple operating speeds, while a variable-speed motor drive is continuously variable in speed.
+If the motor is generating electrical energy rather than consuming it, the motor drive could be called a generator drive, but it is often still referred to as a motor drive.

 A variable-frequency drive (VFD) or variable-speed drive (VSD) describes the electronic portion of the system that controls the speed of the motor.
 More generally, the term drive, describes equipment used to control the speed of machinery.
 Many industrial processes such as assembly lines must operate at different speeds for different products.
 Where process conditions demand adjustment of flow from a pump or fan, varying the speed of the drive may save energy compared with other techniques for flow control.

 Where speeds may be selected from several different pre-set ranges, usually the drive is said to be adjustable speed.
 If the output speed can be changed without steps over a range, the drive is usually referred to as variable speed.

 Adjustable- and variable-speed drives may be purely mechanical (termed variators), electromechanical, hydraulic, or electronic.

 Sometimes motor drive refers to a drive used to control a motor and therefore gets interchanged with VFD or VSD.